eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 When a PID Provider or Attestation Provider is registered, the Trusted List Provider registers a set of data about the PID Provider or Attestation Provider in its register.
 The Trusted List Provider makes the contents of the register available to the general public, both in machine-readable and human-readable format.

 The data to be registered about a PID Provider or Attestation Provider includes the attestation type(s) that the PID Provider or Attestation Provider intends to issue to Wallet Units.
-This will enable Wallet Units and Relying to verify the entitlement of a given PID Provider or Attestation Provider to issue a specific attestation type.
+This will enable Wallet Units and Relying Parties to verify the entitlement of a given PID Provider or Attestation Provider to issue a specific attestation type.
 For example, a PuB-EAA Provider may be entitled to issue mDLs in a specific Member State, but may not be entitled to issue diplomas.

 Note that the need to verify this entitlement depends on the legal status of the Provider: